MWCSC/documentation/python/README.md

 ### Resources

-For more in-depth information on Python and the various other possibilites, visit [Python.org](https://docs.python.org/3/)
+For more in-depth information on Python and the various other possibilities, visit [Python.org](https://docs.python.org/3/)